 Diabetes mellitus is a chronic condition or a disease that affects the body’s ability to use the energy found in the food.
 It is referred to as Diabetes.
-It is the condition where the pancreas gland does not generate enough insulin required by the body to make energy.
+It is the condition where the pancreas gland does not generate enough insulin required by the body to regulate glucose metabolism.

 Diabetes Mellitus Condition

 The body breaks down the carbohydrates and sugar and then converts it into a special sugar called Glucose.
 This glucose is used to fuel up the body.
 Excess glucose present in the blood is converted into glycogen as an energy reserve.
 This process requires insulin.
 Diabetes mellitus is a condition during which the body does not produce insulin, hence it leads to high blood glucose levels.
 This condition is usually related to the pancreas, an organ which is involved in producing insulin.

 The two classes of Diabetes Mellitus

 - Type 1 Diabetes Mellitus – It is one of the Diabetes where the pancreas fails to produce enough insulin in the body and destroys the immune system.
 It is called as insulin-dependent diabetes.
 This process involves injecting the insulin through the skin.

 - Type 2 Diabetes Mellitus – Also called as insulin resistance diabetes, this type of diabetes is a condition where the pancreas’s produce some insulin in the body.
 But the produced insulin is not sufficient as per the body’s requirements and the cells are resistant to it.
 This condition is called as Type 2 Diabetes Mellitus.

 Gestational diabetes – It is a type of diabetes which usually occurs when a pregnant woman develops high blood sugar levels without a previous history of diabetes.